nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 ```

-## Inject contextual information into logs using custom formatter
+## Inject contextual information into logs using custom log formatter
 ```py
 from flask import has_request_context, request, Flask import logging